-Caltrans has an agreement with Sumitomo Corporation of Americas (SCOA) to provide 49 single-level rail cars for use in the Northern California Fleet.
+Caltrans has an-with agreement with Sumitomo Corporation of Americas (SCOA) to provide 49 single-level rail cars for use ion thehe San Joaquin Corridor in Northern California Fleet.
 Siemens Mobility, Inc. (Siemens) is the car builder of this contract.
-SJJPA, CCJPA and LOSSAN are currently working with the State and SCOA to specify features in the new trains so they can operate efficiently in California.
-Delivery of these new cars are scheduled to begin in the summer of 2020 and end in 2023.
-The structure and design of these new rail cars will be based on the passenger cars being used in the recently-opened Brightline Service, which runs between West Palm Beach and Miami in Florida.
+SJJPA is CCJPA and LOSSAN are currently working with the State and SCOA to specify features in the new trains so they can operate efficiently in California.
+Delivery of these new cars began in Marech 2020 and are scheduled to begin in the summer of 2020 are scheduled to and end in 2023.
+The structure and design of these new rail cars will be based on the passenger cars being used on in the recently opened Brightline Service, which runs between West Palm Beach and Miami in Florida.